daiquocnguyen/Walk-Transformer/README.md

 ### News

+- June 08: Update Pytorch (1.5.0) implementation.
+You should change to the log_uniform directory to perform make to build SampledSoftmax, and then add the log_uniform directory to your PYTHONPATH.
 - March 25: The Tensorflow implementation was completed one year ago and now it is out-of-date, caused by the change of Tensorflow from 1.x to 2.x.
 I will release the Pytorch implementation soon.

 ### Requirements